Building a Data-Informed Marketing Strategy from the Ground Up

 Overview

-The plan guides priorities, campaign development, and measurement, and serves as a shared framework for leadership reporting and day-to-day marketing decisions.
+The plan guides priorities, campaign development, and measurement, and serves as a shared framework for both leadership reporting and day-to-day marketing decisions.

 THE PROBLEM